Wattle Stitch Handbag Free Crochet Pattern

-We like to include these as a free pattern to you, so that you have something to make with that new stitch you just learned.
+We like to include these as a free pattern for you so that you have something to make with that new stitch you just learned.

 These patterns are also usually small and do not require a lot of yarn or time to do.
 We hope you enjoy this pattern and the Wattle stitch as much as we do!

-I have updated the pattern for this bag in March 2022.
-The free version for the original bag is below.
+I updated the pattern for this bag in March 2022.
+The free version of the original bag is below.
 What do you think?

-To get the updated version simply purchase the pdf in any of my shops and you will automatically get BOTH versions of this pattern!
+To get the updated version, purchase the pdf in any of my shops, and you will automatically get BOTH versions of this pattern!
 Scroll for the links.

 - less than 140 yards of worsted weight cotton

 My bag was 7 inches x 8 inches